Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Support more users

-In addition to the above, throttling speeds also allows internet providers to support more users.
+In addition to the above, throttling speeds allow internet providers to support more users.
 Limiting user bandwidth frees up space on their servers to process more data, which they often do by taking on new customers.
 Albeit, current customers won’t see that as great “support.”

 Encourage subscribers to upgrade